 Purchasing power decreased by 0.00% in 1911 compared to the previous year, 1910.
 On average, you would have to spend 0.00% more money in 1911 than in 1910 for the same item.

-In other words, £1 in the year 1911 is equivalent to £110.97 in 2017, a difference of £109.97 over 106 years.
+In other words, £1 in 1910 is equivalent in purchasing power to £1 in 1911.

-|Average inflation rate||4.54%|
+|Average inflation rate||0.00%|

 |Price difference (£1 base)||£0.00|

-|CPI in 1911||9.6|
+|CPI in 1910||9.600|

-|CPI in 2017||1065.34818|
+|CPI in 1911||9.600|